 Station C – Raised tube

-The slightly raised tube needs the player to stay on his feet and drive over the ball.
+The slightly raised tube needs the player to stay on their feet and drive over the ball.

 Station D - Roll out